-Capacity of Septic System
+The capacity of the Septic System

-The two primary elements that command the size and complexity of a system in Ontario are the maximum amount of waste water that the building could produce on a daily basis, and soil/site conditions.
+The two primary elements that command the size and complexity of a system in Ontario are the maximum amount of wastewater that the building could produce on a daily basis, and soil/site conditions.

 On the other hand, if it is a huge five bedrooms home with a maximum daily flow rate of 2500 Liters and clay soil (which can only absorb 4 liters, per square meter, per day) then the cost could be enormous because a lot of sand would need to be trucked in.

 It is almost impossible to determine how much a septic system is going to cost without visiting the property to assess the available space, access for large equipment, cleanup needs, etc.

 The capacity of Septic System in Ontario Explained